-How did you know you wanted to study this/make it the focus of your research?
+How did you decide to make this the focus of your research?

 How did your scientific journey begin?

-Was there something specific about the Eukaryotic mRNA Processing Meeting that drew you to attend?
+Was there something specific about the Workshop on Cereal Genomics that drew you to apply?

-If someone curious in attending this meeting asked you for feedback or advice on it, what would you tell him/her?
+If someone curious in attending this course asked you for feedback or advice on it, what would you tell him/her?

 What do you like most about your time at CSHL?